 Rule 1.
-Brucellosis Requirements: All cattle ted to the fair grounds must meet one of the classifications:
+Brucellosis Requirements: All cattle admitted to the fair grounds must meet one of the following classifications:

 - A. Originate in and constitute a part of a certified Brucellosis-free herd.
 Herd certification number must be entered on the health certificate.
 All heifers must be tagged with an official Kansas 4-H/FFA beef ear tag by the last weigh-in date. - B. Originate from a USDA classified "Brucellosis- free" state.
-Kansas is a Brucellosis-free state. - C. All heifers, 18 months of age and older, are required to have a negative Brucellosis test within 60 days, regardless of vaccination status.
+Kansas is a Brucellosis-free state. - C. All heifers, 18 months of age and older, are required to have a negative Brucellosis test within 60 days, regardless of vaccination status. - D. Official calf hood vaccinated animals of beef breeds under 24 months of age and dairy breeds under 20 months of age may show without a Brucellosis test.
+Vaccination tattoo symbol must appear on health certificate. - E. Kansas dairy cattle from herds that have four consecutive current negative milk ring tests need not be tested for Brucellosis.
+Vaccination tattoo symbol must appear on health certificate.